 D. Instructional Materials (13 points total) 4.1 The instructional materials contribute to the achievement of the stated course and module/unit learning objectives or competencies.
-3 2 4.2 Both the purpose of instructional materials and how the materials are to be used for learning activities are clearly explained.
-3 1 4.3 All instructional materials used in the course are appropriately cited.
-2 1 4.4 The instructional materials are current.
+3 3 4.2 Both the purpose of instructional materials and how the materials are to be used for learning activities are clearly explained.
+3 3 4.3 All instructional materials used in the course are appropriately cited.
+2 2 4.4 The instructional materials are current.
 2 2 4.5 A variety of instructional materials is used in the course.
-2 0 4.6 The distinction between required and optional materials is clearly explained.
-1 0 Total 8 3
+2 2 4.6 The distinction between required and optional materials is clearly explained.
+1 0 Total 1 2

-- 4.1: It is assumed the materials align with the description of the course.
-No examples of materials (other than the final exam) were provided. - 4.2: Examples of the learning materials (other than text information) were not provided. - 4.3: The individual assignments do not contain citations.
+- 4.1: The textbook is a good resource but a little expensive (\$80); there is an eBook option as well as a mobile application.
+The textbook also has an e-companion, all of these resource should be provided to students.
+The PowerPoints lectures are a good review, no multimedia found in them however.
+It would be nice to include links to videos and other multimedia allowing students an opportunity experience something other than just text.
+Also, citations are needed throughout the presentation.
+When Reviewer ran this through an ADA checker, it was 100% accessible, nice job. - 4.2: Examples of the learning materials (other than text information) were not provided. - 4.3: The individual assignments do not contain citations.
 It is assumed the assignments/assessments are related to the text.
-Consider adding citations to point students to particular areas of the text/course content. - 4.4: The text is current (2011). - 4.5: Unable to measure this category.
-No materials were provided. - 4.6: No mention is made of optional, or extra credit, assignments or activities.
+Consider adding citations to point students to particular areas of the text/course content. - 4.4: The text is current. - 4.5: There appears to be a small amount of variety in this course; the course relies heavily on the PowerPoint slides and very little other resources provided. - 4.6: No mention is made of optional, or extra credit, assignments or activities.

 E. Course Activities and Learner Interaction (11 points total) 5.1 The learning activities promote the achievement of the stated learning objectives or competencies.
-3 1 5.2 Learning activities provide opportunities for interaction that support active learning.
+3 3 5.2 Learning activities provide opportunities for interaction that support active learning.
 3 3 5.3 The instructor's plan for classroom response time and feedback on assignments is clearly stated.
 3 0 5.4 The requirements for learner interaction are clearly stated.
-2 2 Total (
+2 2 Total 8 3

-- 5.1: Specific learning activities were not listed in the syllabus. - 5.2: The syllabus states that class participation is required. - 5.3: No plan is provided for classroom response time or assignment feedback.
-Consider adding something to the effect: "I will try to return assignment feedback within 5 days."
-"I will answer email messages within 48 hours."
+- 5.1: Specific learning activities were not listed in the syllabus.
+Assumed they are current and applicable. - 5.2: The learning activities were not provided.
+Best practices call for interactive activities to promote student learning. - 5.3: No plan is provided for classroom response time or assignment feedback.
+Consider adding something to the effect: "I will try to return assignment feedback within 5 days" or "I will answer email messages within 48 hours."
 Policies like these, for example, will cut down on student anxiety over feedback and relieve extraneous inquiries from students. - 5.4: Specific requirements are not listed in the syllabus.
 Consider describing the expected participation behavior.

 F. Course Technology (10 points total) 6.1 The tools used in the course support the learning objectives and competencies.
-3 2 6.2 Course tools promote learner engagement and active learning.
-3 2 6.3 Technologies required in the course are readily obtainable.
-2 2 6.4 The course technologies are current.
-1 1 6.5 Links are provided to privacy policies for all external tools required in the course.
-1 1 Total 1 3
+3 3 3 6.2 Course tools promote learner engagement and active learning.
+3 3 3 6.3 Technologies required in the course are readily obtainable.
+2 2 2 6.4 The course technologies are current.
+1 1 1 6.5 Links are provided to privacy policies for all external tools required in the course.
+1 1 1 Tota l 10